Study the Bachelor of Health Science in Public and Environmental Health, and prepare yourself for a career where you can really make a difference.

 There’s a growing need for health professionals to work with Māori.
 That’s why you can include Māori health papers as part of your study and develop the skills to work more effectively with Māori, an essential skill in the diverse health sector in Aotearoa New Zealand.

 Through these papers you gain access to Māori networks and become comfortable working with whānau and Māori communities.
 We encourage all students to include at least one Māori health paper.
 You don’t need to know te reo to enrol in the Māori health papers.

 Our graduates work in the public and private sectors; they are self-employed, advising and designing for sustainability, urban development, equity programmes, Māori and Pacific health.

 They are team leaders, project designers and analysts, and increasingly they will work in the digital space, helping to create eHealth apps, serious games, and play a crucial role in social innovation and enterprise initiatives.

 Find out more about industry trends, job descriptions and what employers may be looking for.

-You can combine the Health Promotion major with the Psychology major in the Bachelor of Health Science:
+You can combine the Public and Environmental Health major with the Psychology major in the Bachelor of Health Science:

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.